-Oscar-winning megastar Nicole Kidman is all for pushing boundaries on the big screen, but constant fake-orgasming was too much on the set of Babygirl.
+Oscar-winning megastar Nicole Kidman is all for pushing boundaries on the big screen, but it seems constant fake-orgasming was too much on the set of an erotic thriller.

-Released in 2024, writer-director Halina Reijn's erotic thriller marked one of the most out-there cinematic endeavours of Kidman's career so far.
-In it, she played a high-flying CEO named Romy Mathis, who embarks on an affair with young intern Samuel (played by Harris Dickinson).
+Released in 2024, writer-director Halina Reijn's movie marked one of the most out-there cinematic endeavours of Kidman's career so far.
+In the flick, the 58-year-old plays a high-flying CEO named Romy Mathis, who embarks on an affair with young intern Samuel (Harris Dickinson).

 Cue some serious raunch and steam, with Kidman well and truly in X-rated mode.

-In an interview with The Sun to promote Babygirl, the Australian native opened up about her overwhelming experience of making it.
+In an interview with The Sun to promote the film, called Babygirl, the Australian native opened up about her overwhelming experience of making it.

 Advert